Office of Postsecondary Education, Department of Education.

 - The name of the nominee, the organization or group the nominee represents, and a description of the interests that the nominee represents.

-- Evidence of the nominee's expertise or experience in the subjects to be negotiated.
+- Evidence of the nominee's expertise or experience in the subject to be negotiated.

 - Evidence of support from individuals or groups within the constituency that the nominee will represent.